vikashdear5-afk/Super-Notepad-Python/README.md

 # Notepad

-A job-ready Notepad-style text editor built with Python and Tkinter.
+Notepad-style text editor built with Python and Tkinter.

 ## Features
 - New / Open / Save / Save As